ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/java.md

 ## Can I install Java using Snap?

-For Linux distributions with `snap` you can install Java using:
+For Linux distributions with `snap` you can install Java using this code:

 ```console
 sudo snap install openjdk